-Council has the option of adopting one of three valuation methodologies to assess the properties in its area for rating purposes:
+Council has the option of adopting one of three valuation methodologies to assess the properties in its area for rating purposes: Capital Value - the value of the land and all improvements on the land;

-Capital Value - the value of the land and all improvements on the land;
+Site Value - the value of the land and any improvements which predominantly affect the amenity of use of the land, such as drainage works, but excluding the value of buildings and other improvements (Note: Site Value will cease to be an option from 1 Sept 2023); or Annual Value - a valuation of the rental potential of the property.

-Site Value - the value of the land and any improvements which predominantly affect the amenity of use of the land, such as drainage works, but excluding the value of buildings and other improvements (Note: Site Value will cease to be an option from 1 Sept 2023); or ouncil continues to adopt the capital value as the basis for calculating rates.
+Council continues to adopt the capital value as the basis for calculating rates.
 To provide fair and equitable valuations, we use the valuations provided by the State's independent authority of property valuations, the Valuer General